dynamsoft-docs/capture-vision-docs-js/programming/javascript/index.md

 - `Image Processing`: at this stage, DCV processes the images and derives information from them.
 This is the essential part of the task and is powered by the cutting-edge algorithms developed by Dynamsoft.
 To make these algorithms work as efficiently as possible in a web environment such as a browser, they are compiled into [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) modules (files withe the extension `.wasm`).
 These modules are considered large in size in a web environment, and DCV has the ability to asynchronously preload them into the web page to improve user experience.

 - `Output`: this is the last stage of a DCV task, at which the derived information is made available to other business logic.
 The information comes in the form of various types of results through the [Captured Result Receiver (CRR)](https://www.dynamsoft.com/capture-vision/docs/core/architecture/output.html#captured-result-receiver) interface.
 In web applications, real-time interaction is important.
-Therefore, DCV leverages Dynamsoft CameraEnhancer's UI functionality to display results at runtime and in some cases allow user intervention to get better results.
+Therefore, DCV leverages Dynamsoft Camera Enhancer's UI functionality to display results at runtime and in some cases allow user intervention to get better results.

 ## Using the SDK